mitdbg/palimpzest/README.md

 Below are simple instructions to run pz on a test data set of enron emails that is included with the system, assuming you have installed the pz tools via pip instal . as above:

-- Set the system environment variables `PZ_DIR`.
-This is the root directory for the Palimpzest system.

-- Initialize the configuration by running `pz init`
+- Initialize the configuration by running `pz init`, as described above

 - Add a the enron data set with: